OrdnanceSurvey/openspace-android-sdk/README.md

 The openspace-android-sdk requires the Android Support Library v4 but does not include it, please provide an instance from your application.

-TODO: if targetting >API 11 do you depend on this?

 ##### OpenGL ES 2.0